multifactor/MFKDF/README.md

 ```

 ## Derive Policy-based Key
-Later, you can derive the policy-based multi-factor key by providing a valid set of factors to {@link policy.derive} like so:
+Later, you can derive the policy-based multi-factor key by providing a valid set of factors to [policy.derive](https://mfkdf.com/docs/policy.html#.derive) like so:

 ```
 // Derive policy-based multi-factor derived key